rdegges/rdegges-blog/articles/2010/user-authentication-with-django.md

 you will be directed to the login page.

-Now log in using the `username` and `password` you generated when you ran `python manage.py syncdb` and you’ll see the portal home page!
+Now log in using the `username` and `password` you generated when you ran `python manage.py syncdb` and you'll see the portal home page!
 Feel free to play around with logout / login / etc.